 Where we work

 Young Nepalese are often unaware of the benefits of vocational skills training, and the employment opportunities that this can bring.
 A lack of practical experience further hinders job-seekers.
-The project ENSSURE helps young people get into the job market through career guidance, apprenticeships, and on-the-job training – working with the Council for Technical Education and Vocational Training (CTEVT), schools, and private sector employers.
+Enhanced Skills for Sustainable and Rewarding Employment (ENSSURE), a SDC project implemented by the CTEVT with technical assistance from Helvetas helps young people get into the job market through career guidance, apprenticeships, and on-the-job training – working with the Council for Technical Education and Vocational Training (CTEVT), schools, and private sector employers.

 The Government of Nepal institution responsible for developing and implementing training curricula is the Council for Technical Education and Vocational Training (CTEVT).
-ENSSURE works closely with the CTEVT, facilitating its collaboration with the private sector – through apprenticeships, lifelong learning (provided through short training courses), and meaningful on-the-job training.
+Enhanced Skills for Sustainable and Rewarding Employment (ENSSURE), a SDC project implemented by the CTEVT with technical assistance from Helvetas works closely with the private sector – through apprenticeships, lifelong learning (provided through short training courses), and meaningful on-the-job training.

 ENSSURE seeks to support both inexperienced trainees, and existing workers who require “top up” skills.
 It particularly focuses on improving the employment prospects of women, and individuals belonging to socially disadvantaged groups.